Inserting from operations into dynamic tables

 }

-In extended format, you can also create intermediate static tables which will then be inserted into dynamic tables using sort or merge.
-This may be needed very rarely.
+In extended format, you can also create intermediate static tables which will then be inserted into dynamic tables using sort or merge, but this is very situational.

 DELETE WHERE via input query